primebaze/react-final-project/README.md

 # Website Description And Features

-This website has 4 pages
+This website has 5 pages

 - About
 - Contact
 - Portfolio page
 - clients page
+- Privacy Policy

 all pages are linked via routing